nbrucker/car/README.md

 The goal of this project was to create an AI that would learn how to drive a car on a 2D track.

 The AI is using a genetic algorithm to evolve.
 Each generation is composed of 10 individuals.
-The neural network is made up of a input layer of 18 neurons, an hidden layer of 10 neurons with a sigmoid activation and an output layer of 4 neurons with a binary activation.
+The neural network is made up of:
+- An input layer of 18 neurons.
+- An hidden layer of 10 neurons with a sigmoid activation.
+- An output layer of 4 neurons with a binary activation.

 The car is rewarded each time it passes a gate.
 Gates are simple line drawn throughout the tracks.